-With exams just around the corner, students often wonder how to revise for exams effectively?
-We have looked through the research to find how students can improve their memory, mood and concentration.
+With exams just around the corner, students often wonder 'how to revise for exams effectively?'
+We've looked through the research to find how students can improve their memory, mood and concentration.
 Here are 10 simple tips that are the best ways to revise.

 Eat Breakfast – Over 60% of teenage boys and 70% of teenage girls regularly skip breakfast.
 Eating breakfast, especially cereals rich with complex carbohydrates, helps boost your concentration and memory over the course of the morning.
 Eating breakfast will help facilitate their morning revision session.